frydlewicz/zombie/README.md

 ___

 #### 4. update existing zombie
-You can update zombie name or item ids or both at the same time.
+You can update zombie name or items ids or both at the same time.

 ###### request:
 ```
 PATCH /api/zombie/:id
 Content-Type: application/json
 {
     "name": "Zombiaczek",
     "items": [ 3 ]
 }
 ```